-Residents of Edmonds will vote on November 5th to authorize the continuation of the Emergency Medical Service Levy for another 6 years.
-Proceeds from the EMS Levy are applied only to basic and advanced life support services offered by the Edmonds Fire Department and the Medic 7 paramedic program.
-Increased medical usage in our community requires a second unit to be placed in service.
+We are asking the residents of Lynnwood to again support the passage of the "EMS LEVY."
+Proceeds from the EMS LEVY are applied only to basic and advanced life support services offered by the Lynnwood Fire Department and the MEDIC "7" paramedic program, which because of increasing medic usage requires that a second unit be placed in service.